speedie1337/spmenu/docs/run-docs.md

 **NOTE: By default it will hide any entries matching `spmenu` (for convenience) but you can unhide these if you wish through the configuration file.**

+## Bookmarking

+spmenu_run provides bookmarking entries or just general text if preferred.
+To view the saved bookmarks, open `spmenu_run -x` (the run launcher component) and type in `@`.
+If you have no bookmarks what you're going to get is an empty menu.
+To add bookmarks, type @ followed by a command.
+For example `@chromium` will bookmark an entry called `chromium`, which will open Chromium.

+If you want a longer command, you might want a shorter title to be displayed .
+In that case you can type @ followed by a name and a colon.
+Anything you type *after* the colon will be executed using a shell.
+For example `@spmenu documentation:chromium https://spmenu.speedie.site` will add an entry called `spmenu documentation` which when selected will open the spmenu wiki in Chromium.

+For traditional bookmarking, consider something like `@spmenu documentation:echo spmenu.speedie.site | xclip -sel clipboard`. spmenu_run bookmarks should be treated as shell commands.

 ## File manager component

 Finally, it also comes with a file manager component.
 Out of the box